 Moreover, after Uber personnel were able to identify two of the individuals responsible for the breach, Sullivan arranged for the hackers to sign fresh copies of the non-disclosure agreements in their true names.
 The new agreements retained the false condition that no data had been obtained.
 Uber's new management ultimately discovered the truth and disclosed the breach publicly, and to the FTC, in November 2017."

 Subscribe to our newsletter and stay updated with all Cyber Security and hacking-related updates.
-You can also learn various hacking programming courses, be it a Certified Ethical Hacker course, machine learning using python or BSc Cyber Security at ISOEH.
+You can also learn various hacking programming courses, be it a Certified Ethical Hacker course, machine learning using python at ISOEH.